jasminekocacal/100-days-of-code/log.md

 **Thoughts:** I almost didn't want to do the work today, but I'm glad I powered through.
 Again, it was pretty touch and go because of what I forgot, but I'm feel pretty accomplished after getting some real functionality done.

 **Link to work:** N/A

+### Day 4: November 19, 2021

+**Today's Progress:** I managed to properly connect to postgres because it turned out I had some authentication issues.

+**Thoughts:** I felt pretty frustrated today because I had to keep looking for a fix for my issue.
+The solution was to essentially turn off authentication which I didn't like, so I looked for other fixes and didn't get anything successful.
+A bit of an annoying day since it was all debugging and research.

+**Link to work:** N/A